Man (word): Modern usage

 The word "man" is still used in its generic meaning in literary English.

 The verb to man (i.e. "to furnish [a fortress or a ship] with a company of men") dates to early Middle English.

-The word has been applied generally as a suffix in modern combinations like "fireman", "policeman" and "mailman".
-With social changes in the later 20th century, new gender-neutral terms were coined, such as "firefighter", "police officer" and "mail carrier", to redress the gender-specific connotations of occupational names.
+The word has been applied generally as a suffix in modern combinations like "fireman", "policeman", and "mailman".
+With social changes in the later 20th century, new gender-neutral terms were coined, such as "firefighter", "police officer", and "mail carrier", to redress the gender-specific connotations of occupational names.
 Social theorists argued that the confusion of man as human and man as male were linguistic symptoms of male-centric definitions of humanity.

-In US American slang, man! also came to be used as an interjection, not necessarily addressing the listener but simply added for emphasis, much like boy!, and similarly, dude!
+In US American slang, "man!" also came to be used as an interjection, not necessarily addressing the listener but simply added for emphasis, much like "dude!".

+In Juba to Jive: A Dictionary of African-American Slang (1994), Clarence Major explains how African Americans use “man” as “a form of address carrying respect and authority” and used by “black males to counteract the degrading effects of being addressed by whites as ‘boy’”.

 Also, in American English, the expression "The Man", referring to "the oppressive powers that be", originated in the Southern United States in the 20th century, and became widespread in the urban underworld from the 1950s.